OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ## Offer inventory with Prebid SSO Data

-Prebid SSO doesn't standardize the API of the Ad Server for offering inventory because each Ad Server has an existing and specific API.
+PAF doesn't standardize the API of the Ad Server for offering inventory because each Ad Server has an existing and specific API.
-However, to implement Prebid SSO, the Ad Server need to implement new features in the existing endpoints called by the Publisher website to offer inventory and get back Addressable Contents.
+However, to implement PAF, the Ad Server need to implement new features in the existing endpoints called by the Publisher website to offer inventory and get back Addressable Contents.